 Things that may cause or contribute to rheumatoid arthritis are:

-- long-term exposure to silica or asbestos
+- Long-term exposure to chemicals, like silica or asbestos

 What are the symptoms?

-The symptoms may include:
+Symptoms may include:

 How is it diagnosed?